 Pell City real estate is some of the most expensive in Alabama, although Pell City house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pell City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pell City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pell City are a mix of both white- and blue-collar jobs.
 Overall, Pell City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pell City who work in office and administrative support (13.23%), sales jobs (8.75%), and healthcare (8.26%).

 Also of interest is that Pell City has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Pell City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.53% of adults 25 and older in Pell City have a college degree.
+The percentage of adults in Pell City who are college-educated is close to the national average for all communities of 21.84%: 17.53% of the adults in Pell City have a bachelor's degree or advanced degree.

 The per capita income in Pell City in 2010 was $25,589, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $102,356 for a family of four.
 However, Pell City contains both very wealthy and poor people as well.